 • Spanish: Ella compra un vestido

-• Portuguese: Ela compra um vestido
+• Brazilian Portuguese: Ela compra um vestido

 • Italian: Lei compra un vestito